-Dr. Kush K. Bhardwaj is a professor of African American Studies at the University at Buffalo and the Assistant Director of Admissions at Medaille College.
-A distinguished educator, Dr. Bhardwaj has earned three Milton Plesur Distinguished Teaching awards and was named the top African American Studies professor in the nation by RateMyProfessor.com.
+Dr. Kush K. Bhardwaj is a professor of African American Studies and the Assistant Director of Admissions at Medaille College.
+An esteemed educator, Dr. Bhardwaj has earned three Milton Plesur Distinguished Teaching awards and was named the top African American Studies professor in the nation by RateMyProfessor.com.
 Dr. Bhardwaj has taught at all levels, ranging from elementary school to college.
 Much of his teaching has focused on transforming lives through the study of race, class, gender, and social issues.

 I live in Lancaster, New York, with my husband, dog, and three cats.
 I have a Master’s Degree in Library Science and I work at the Western New York Library Resources Council, a non-profit organization.
 In my spare time I write, cook, design websites and create YouTube videos.

 Ayla is a trilingual Syrian architect living in Buffalo, NY.
 She holds a Master’s Degree in Architecture from the University at Buffalo and is a key member on a variety of successful projects in WNY.
 She worked as an adjunct professor at Villa Maria College and a visualization specialist at the Center of Computational Research.
 Ayla is an active Syrian community member in Buffalo and the Founder of the Build A Bridge Foundation, a platform that connects refugee and new immigrant families with locals who are willing to provide a helping hand.

 Dr. Atkinson is an Environmental Engineering professor in UB’s School of Engineering and Applied Sciences.
 His teaching and research interests focus on Air Pollution Control and Sustainability.
 John is a passionate Buffalo transplant, excited to engage with both his students and his community.